isabella232/offer-decisioning.en/help/campaign-standard/using/sending-emails-with-offer-activities.md

 snippet: y
 ---

-# Sending emails with offer activites {#sending-emails-with-offer-activities}
+# Send emails with offer activites {#sending-emails-with-offer-activities}

 Once an offer activity is inserted into a delivery, you can finalize and send it as usual.
 Global concepts on delivery sending are presented in [Campaign Standard documentation](https://docs.adobe.com/content/help/en/campaign-standard/using/testing-and-sending/get-started-sending-messages.html).